TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter7.md

 F. Insert at line 9: value3 = "turquoise";

 Answer: C, E

+❌ Incorrect answer - B, C, E
+1. value2 = "purple" - B - compiles because value2 is not final - also we are able to access value2
+on an instance
+2. value3 = "orange" - C - because we can add instance variable value in instance initializer
+3. value3 = "turquoise" - E - we can reassign value2 in the static constructor because value2 is not final

 19. Which of the following are true about the following code?
 (Choose all that apply.)